harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - #define [Vowel Reduction](https://en.wikipedia.org/wiki/Vowel_reduction) refers to any change in the acoustic quality of vowels as a result of changes in stress, sonority, duration, loudness, articulation, or position in the word, which are perceived as "weakening".
 It often makes the vowels shorter.
 - Many such syllables are pronounced with a centralized vowel (e.g. schwa `/ə/`) or with certain other vowels that are described as being "reduced" (or sometimes with a syllabic consonant as the syllable nucleus).

+<center>. . .</center>

-In GA, unstressed syllables are often reduced to schwa `/ə/`.
-For example :
+In GA, unstressed syllables are reduced in four different ways :
+- Mid/Low Vowels to `/ə/`
+- High Front/Back Vowels to `/ɪ/` or `/ə/`
+- R-Colored Vowel Reduction `/ɚ/`
-- "about"
+- Suffix Reduction

+#example Mid/low vowels reduced to `/ə/` :
+- About : /əˈbaʊt/ (from /æ/ or /eɪ/)
-- "sofa"
+- Sofa : /ˈsoʊfə/
-- "computer"
+- Computer : /kəmˈpjuːtɚ/
-- "official"
+- Official : /əˈfɪʃəl/

 <center>. . .</center>